class QItemDelegate

 If the default delegate does not allow the level of customization that you need, either for display purposes or for editing data, it is possible to subclass QItemDelegate to implement the desired behavior.

-When subclassing QItemDelegate to create a delegate that displays items using a custom renderer, it is important to ensure that the delegate can render items suitably for all the required states; e.g. selected, disabled, checked.
+When subclassing QItemDelegate to create a delegate that displays items using a custom renderer, it is important to ensure that the delegate can render items suitably for all the required states; such as selected, disabled, checked.
 The documentation for the paint() function contains some hints to show how this can be achieved.

 You can provide custom editors by using a QItemEditorFactory .
-The Color Editor Factory Example shows how a custom editor can be made available to delegates with the default item editor factory.
-This way, there is no need to subclass QItemDelegate .
-An alternative is to reimplement createEditor() , setEditorData() , setModelData() , and updateEditorGeometry() .
-This process is described in the Model/View Programming overview documentation .
+The following code shows how a custom editor can be made available to delegates with the default item editor factory.

-QStyledItemDelegate vs. QItemDelegate#
+QStyledItemDelegate vs. QItemDelegate

 Since Qt 4.4, there are two delegate classes: QItemDelegate and QStyledItemDelegate .
 However, the default delegate is QStyledItemDelegate .
 These two classes are independent alternatives to painting and providing editors for items in views.
 The difference between them is that QStyledItemDelegate uses the current style to paint its items.
 We therefore recommend using QStyledItemDelegate as the base class when implementing custom delegates or when working with Qt style sheets.
 The code required for either class should be equal unless the custom delegate needs to use the style for drawing.